spatie/laravel-tags/README.md

 // retrieve models that have all of the given tags NewsItem::withAllTags(['first tag', 'second tag'])->get();

-// retrieve models that doesn't have any of the given tags NewsItem::withoutTags(['first tag', 'second tag'])->get();
+// retrieve models that don't have any of the given tags NewsItem::withoutTags(['first tag', 'second tag'])->get();

 // translating a tag